Why Does My Tattoo Look Cloudy?

 Why Tattoos Look Cloudy While Healing

 During the healing stage, your tattoo is more than likely to appear cloudy or faded.
-It usually occurs towards the middle-to-end stages of the healing process around the time your tattoo begins to start peeling.
+It usually occurs towards the middle-to-end stages of the process, around the time your tattoo begins to start peeling.

-This cloudiness is the result of the repeated poking and damage caused by the tattooing needles, which causes the current skin cells in the area to die, prompting your body to regenerate brand new skin over the tattooed area.
+This cloudiness is the result of the repeated poking and damage inflicted by the tattooing needles.
+The tattooing process causes the current skin cells in the area to die, prompting your body to regenerate brand new skin over the tattooed area.

-As this old, damaged layer of skin is discarded by the body, it sits on the surface for a while, forming a translucent layer over where the tattoo ink was inserted, giving it a faded, cloudy appearance.
+As this old, damaged layer of skin is discarded by the body, it sits on the surface for a while, forming a translucent layer over where the tattoo ink was inserted- this gives off a faded and cloudy appearance.
 Remember that your skin will also be dry and unhealthy at this point, so the dryness can also contribute to the cloudy look.